tysker/Datamatiker3Semester.io/gruppe.md

 * Nikolai is working outside of the schedule tuesday, wednesday, thursday.
 * All group members try to help eachother to complete given task.
 * Try you socialize once every periode
+* Everything has to be writen in english

 ***